DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/reconstruct_overview.rst

 If this option is checked by the user, the program will compute the rotation of the object with respect to the camera coordinates system.
 The nodes has two ways of constructing rotation
 * Surrounding Normal Points: This is the default method which uses a set of surrounding points of the reference point to fit a plane in the point cloud and then, uses this plane to find normal vector which is then used for rotation calculation.
 However, this method can fail if the surrounding points are nan (invalid), especially in cases that the target shape/ model is a hole.
-However, the user has control in the kernel used around the reference point to fit the plane and calculate the rotation.
+However, you have control in the kernel used around the reference point to fit the plane and calculate the rotation.
 * Mask Region Normal: This method uses the mask obtained from mod-finder, shape-finder or dl_segm and converts it to a cloud to obtain the Rotation value by using the non-zero pixels in the mask and fitting a plane to the corresponding 3D points.
 Then, the normal of the plane estimated which is used for rotation calculation.
 There is also a dilation iterations that can be used to dilate the model/shape/segment mask if needed.
 More dilation results in using more points for plane fitting and Rotation calculation.
 This option is especially good for cases that we have detected a shape/model which is actually a hole.
 In this scenario, most of the cases, the reference point and the surrounding points are nan.
 Therefore, using the surrounding points is not able to find the normal (unless a big kernel size is used) but using the mask region will use the mask to fit the plane and ignore the nan points.